Does Methylene Blue Turn Your Brain Blue?

 You might've seen videos or photos of people with blue tongues, or even viral images of "blue brains" floating around online.
 It's easy to think this supplement literally dyes your insides.

-Let’s break down what’s real, what’s misunderstood, and what actually happens when you take Methylene Blue in supplement form.
+Yes, it can turn your teeth, tongue, and even your pee blue, but what about your brain?
+Let's break down what's real, what's misunderstood, and what actually happens when you take Methylene Blue in supplement form.

 Methylene Blue (also called methylthioninium chloride) was first synthesized in the late 1800s as a dye.
 Later, it found its place in medicine, originally to treat malaria, and now for more serious conditions like methemoglobinemia, septic shock, and certain poisonings.